Gbukaa/security_week/acebook-on-aws/README.md

 4. Make a copy for your group of this [Trello board](https://trello.com/b/HhaVoFhW/acebook-on-aws-week-3).
 5. Work through the cards on the board and have fun!

-### AWS ECS
+### Bonus: Amazon ECS

-If we have time this week, we'll have a session about ECS (Elastic Container Service) on AWS and we will work with the following [project]().
-Amazon ECS is a fully managed Container Orchestration Service.
+If we have time this week, we'll have a [session](https://github.com/makersacademy/devops-course/blob/main/workshops/week-3/amazon_ecs.md) about ECS (Elastic Container Service) on AWS.

 ### Supporting Materials

 You can find the different supporting materials on the specific Trello board cards.

-### Additional Resources
-- ECS..
-[TBC]